 “Sell to their needs–not from yours.”–Earl G. Graves Sr., Founder and Publisher of Black Enterprise Magazine.

 Among the countless pieces of business, networking and leadership wisdom I’ve been privileged to receive at the feet of the iconic visionary of our company, this remains among my favorites.
 Its premise is simple: Leaders accomplish things through and with other people.
 Key to their effectiveness is their ability to align what they want with the needs and goals of others, whether employees, prospective clients or, let’s just say, a national magazine editor.
-Great salespeople, negotiators, persuaders and leaders–i.e. entrepreneurs–know that everything starts not with their own goals, but with gaining a clear understanding and appreciation of what’s important to the person on the receiving end of the phone call, e-mail, business proposal, story pitch, meeting request or tweet.
+Great salespeople, negotiators, persuaders and leaders–i.e. entrepreneurs–know that everything starts not with their own goals, but with gaining a clear understanding and appreciation of what’s important to the person on the receiving end of the phone call, e-mail, business proposal, story pitch, meeting request or direct message.

 That’s why it drives me crazy when people I hardly know (often hardly social-media acquaintances), when making requests that benefit them exclusively, open with “I would love it if…!”
 As in: